ZhimingZhou/zhimingzhou.github.io/README.md

   \[[Code](https://github.com/ZhimingZhou/AdaShift-Lipschitz-GANs-MaxGP)\]
 * <details><summary>Click to expand a brief introduction.</summary>We study the convergence issue of Adam optimizer.
 With the proposed concept *net update factor*, we showed that the key issue in Adam lies in its biased adaptive learning rate caused by the correlation between the adaptive term v_t and the current gradient g_t, and a temporal shift operation is proposed to solve such an issue.
 Our new understanding of the role of v_t also free v_t from its traditional update rule, leading to more interesting variants.
 Particularly, with dimension reduction operation in v_t, we achieve the so-called adaptive learning rate SGD, which removes the global gradient scale but keeps the relative scales.</details>

 Activation Maximization Generative Adversarial Nets.
+(AM-GAN)
 * **Zhiming Zhou**, [Han Cai](https://han-cai.github.io/files/cv.pdf), Shu Rong, [Yuxuan Song](https://yuxuansong.github.io/files/yuxuan_20Mar.pdf), [Kan Ren](http://www.saying.ren/), [Weinan Zhang](http://wnzhang.net/), [Jun Wang](http://www0.cs.ucl.ac.uk/staff/Jun.Wang/), [Yong Yu](http://apex.sjtu.edu.cn/members/yyu).
 * The Sixth International Conference on Learning Representations (ICLR, 2018).
 * \[[arXiv](https://arxiv.org/abs/1703.02000)\]